Yathender/Suzuki-Kasami/README.md

 open Terminals and type:
 javac *.java
-java Node node_number total_nodes
+java Process Process_number total_no_of_process

 Example for 3 nodes:

 Type on terminal 1:
 javac *.java
-java Node 1 3
+java Process 1 3

 Type on terminal 2:
-java Node 2 3
+java Process 2 3

 Type on terminal 3:
-java Node 3 3
+java Process 3 3

 *****************************************************************************************************